hgc123123/nyush-cluster/nyush-cluster/docs/index.md

 6. [Getting Help](help/hpc-talk.md) ([Writing Good Tickets](help/good-tickets.md); if no answer found, contact the [HPC Helpdesk](help/helpdesk.md)).
 7. [HPC Tutorial](hpc-tutorial/episode-0.md)

-!!! note "Acknowledging BIH HPC Usage"
+!!! note "Acknowledging NYUSH HPC Usage"
-    Acknowledge usage of the cluster in your manuscript as *"Computation has been performed on the HPC for Research/Clinic cluster of the Berlin Institute of Health"*.
+    Acknowledge usage of the cluster in your manuscript as *"Computation has been performed on the HPC for Pudong/NYUSHC cluster of the NYU Shanghai"*.
     Please add your publications using the cluster to [this list](misc/publication-list.md).

 ## News & Maintenance Announcements